First Boulevard raises $5M for its digital bank aimed at Black America – TechCrunch

 They discovered that there were only about 19 Black banks in the U.S., collectively holding about $5 billion in assets.

 “And their technology was really behind the times,” Hawkins said.
-“We also took a hard look at some of the existing digital banks to really see who was really going about it in the same way that we felt like America needed, and it was pretty clear at that point, that no one was really attacking the issue of helping Black America build some level of financial stability through the form of wealth-building play.”
+“We also took a hard look at some of the existing digital banks to really see who was really going about it in the same way that we felt like America needed, and it was pretty clear at that point, that no one was really attacking the issue of helping Black America build some level of financial stability through the form of a wealth-building play.”

 The pair formed First Boulevard last August under the premise that Black Americans are “massively underserved consumers” of financial products and services despite having a collective spending power of $1.4 trillion annually.
 The startup’s mission is to empower Black Americans “ to take control of their finances, build wealth and reinvest in the Black economy” via a digitally-native platform.
-First Boulevard has 100,000 people on its waitlist currently.
+First Boulevard has 100,000 people on its waitlist currently with an expected launch in the third quarter.

 Part of its goal with the new capital involves building out a Black business marketplace, which will give its members Cash Back for Buying Black™.
 It also plans to use the money to expand its team, increase its customer base and grow its platform to offer fee-free debit cards, financial education and on developing technology to help members automate their saving and wealth building goals.